 - Water - You can substitute something like chicken broth instead of water if you prefer.

-- Broccoli - You can also use the same cooking method to steam fresh cauliflower in your instant pot.
+- Broccoli - You can also use the same cooking method to steam fresh cauliflower or a broccoli cauliflower blend.

 A Pressure Cooker - This is the Instant Pot model that we used.